ricmac/Cybercultural/src/posts/dotcom-crash-2000.md

 ## Wired: What to Cheerlead?

-The “Internet bubble” didn’t immediately burst; it slowly deflated over the year, and then continued deflating the following year.
-The Internet’s chief cheerleader, *Wired* magazine, chose to acknowledge the downturn with whimsical humour.
+The dot-com bubble didn’t immediately burst; it slowly deflated over the year, and then continued deflating the following year.
+The internet’s chief cheerleader, *Wired* magazine, chose to acknowledge the downturn with whimsical humour.
 In its [August 2000 edition](https://archive.org/details/eu_Wired-2000-08_OCR/page/n85/mode/2up?view=theater), it reported on a new website called Startupfailures.com, “a Web site for dotcom flops and other busted ventures,” which had “been drawing about 2,500 visitors a day since it was launched in May.”

 ![Dot Gone Wired article, August 2000](/assets/images/wired-dotgone-aug2000b.jpg) *"Dot Gone" article in Wired magazine, August 2000; via Internet Archive.*

 But Wired wasn’t about to abandon its future-oriented format.
-Even if the stock market was in decline, there was still plenty of would-be Internet disruption to report on.
+Even if the stock market was in decline, there was still plenty of would-be internet disruption to report on.
 For example, in the August edition, Wired wrote about an “eNewspaper” prototype by IBM.
 Powered by a new “digital ink” technology, the device would “start invading the turf of traditional papers in four to five years,” said an IBM spokesman.

 Ironically, the hype angle to that story was provided by a *Time* magazine employee.
 One of its editors, Dan Okrent, had given a speech at the Columbia School of Journalism last December, in which he declared that “all forms of print are dead.”
 Wired gleefully printed the entire quote: